-We recommend that you follow these three tips to find a qualified advisor to provide the financial advice you need:
+So how do you go about finding this person?
+We recommend these four tips to find a qualified person to provide the financial advice you need.

-To make the most of your first conversation with a potential advisor, it’s a good idea to spend some time thinking about:
+To help make the most of your first conversation with an advisor, spend some time thinking about:

+If your job has benefits, pension or savings plans, gather all the information you can.
 But don’t worry if everything doesn’t come together at once.
-When you find the right advisor, they’ll know what questions to ask you.
+When you find the right advisor, they’ll ask questions to help provide the advice that’s right for you.